spullara/elizallm/README.md

 # ElizaNode Chat Application

-This project is a full-stack application that implements a chat interface for interacting with ElizaNode, a JavaScript implementation of the classic ELIZA chatbot.
-The application uses a React frontend and an Express.js backend that provides an OpenAI-compatible API for ElizaNode.
+This project is a full-stack application that implements a chat interface for interacting with ELIZA, a JavaScript implementation of the classic ELIZA chatbot.
+The application uses a React frontend and an Express.js backend that provides an OpenAI-compatible API for ELIZA.

 ## Features

-- Chat interface for interacting with ElizaNode
+- Chat interface for interacting with ELIZA
 - React-based frontend with Tailwind CSS for styling
 - Express.js backend serving both the API and the React app
 - OpenAI-compatible API for easy integration and potential future expansion